 Here’s an example, if a company’s vision is to create high customer satisfaction:

-Company KPI: unsettled customer grievances each week
+Company KPI: Settle unsettled customer grievances each week

 You can also use KPIs to track your professional growth and success within a company.
 For example, you might compare data over time using metrics such as your speed of work, accuracy, level of responsibility or quality work to determine whether you’re improving.
 If so, you know that you’re adding value to the company.
-If you’re not meeting your goals, you might consider adjusting your focus and resources accordingly.
+If you’re not meeting your goals, you might consider adjusting your focus and tactics accordingly.

 KPIs can help you plot career objectives by setting short and long-term development goals, too.
 Short-term KPIs might be daily or even hourly, such as how long it took you to complete a particular task.
 These are real-time indicators of your performance and ability to meet deadlines.
 Long-term KPIs track career goals over months or a year and help guide your progress.